 Auditors should plan to interview a diverse cross-section of both volunteers and contractors who perform different roles in the facility such as religious, education, medical, mental health, programming, and maintenance.
 Auditors should conduct two to four interviews with volunteers and another two to four interviews with contractors who have contact with inmates.
-Auditors should also conduct interviews with approximately two to four investigative staff, both at the facility and agency levels.
+Auditors should also conduct interviews with approximately two to four investigative staff, including at least one staff who conducts criminal staff-on-inmate investigations, one staff who conducts administrative staff-on-inmate investigations, one staff who conducts criminal inmate-on-inmate investigations, and one staff who conducts administrative inmate-on-inmate investigations.
+If one staff conducts two or more of these investigation types, then that staff interview can serve as the interview for all applicable investigative types, but in no case should the auditor interview fewer than two different investigative staff.
+These investigative staff may be facility-level investigators, agency-level investigators, or employed by an external investigative entity (e.g., local police department, state police), depending on the facility.
 Auditors are encouraged to interview more than one staff member serving in other specialized roles as well, when deemed necessary and feasible.